hoverla-bobocode/Bibernate/README.md

 * Mark them with the [`@Entity`](src/main/java/com/bobocode/bibernate/annotation/Entity.java) annotation.
 * Add field that represents primary key of relevant table and annotated with the [`@Id`](src/main/java/com/bobocode/bibernate/annotation/Id.java)
+  * (Please Note! we don't support automatic ID generation yet, so you have to manually set up ID to your entity before saving, but if you stay with us and donate to us, we promise to improve and develop our product.) *

 3. Create [`SessionFactory`](src/main/java/com/bobocode/bibernate/session/SessionFactory.java) that would represent your persistence unit using [`Persistence`](src/main/java/com/bobocode/bibernate/Persistence.java) class